rfuzzo/MWSE/docs/source/types/tes3playerAnimationController.md

 ### `vanityCameraZ`
 <div class="search_terms" style="display: none">vanitycameraz</div>

-*Read-only*.
 The offset on up-down (world z) axis of the camera in third person or during vanity mode from the player's head height in [game units](https://mwse.github.io/MWSE/references/general/game-units/).

 **Returns**: